 Its consultation is aimed at helping develop the country’s regulation around stablecoins, with the HM Treasury having previously outlined its intention to define fiat-backed stablecoins within legislation as well as making changes to the payments legislation to enable payment for goods and services to be made through fiat-backed stablecoins.
 Other regulatory moves around stablecoins are happening around the world.
 Earlier this week, the Federal Reserve Chair Jerome Powell reportedly told House Democrats that the US needs a legislative framework for stablecoins.
 However, Reserve Bank of New Zealand Governor Adrian Orr recently voiced concerns that stablecoins are not stable.

-“2024 will be a year when crypto becomes increasingly professionalised and used more frequently in everyday financial transactions,” Teh added.
-“Whatever the outcome of the consultation, those within organisations responsible for due diligence and de-risking will need to automate real-time and comprehensive data checks into their KYC workflows, to best prepare for adherence to any new regulation and meet the growing demands to assess crypto risks.”
+“2024 will be a year when digital assets become increasingly professionalised and used more frequently in everyday financial transactions,” Teh added.
+“Whatever the outcome of the consultation, those within organisations responsible for due diligence and de-risking will need to automate real-time and comprehensive data checks into their KYC workflows, to best prepare for adherence to any new regulation and meet the growing demands to assess digital asset risks.”

 Tokenisation